← All Articles

 Which is closer to Atlanta, the Soque or the Etowah?

 The Etowah is much closer — roughly 75 minutes from Buckhead and often just 30–60 minutes from the north Atlanta suburbs (Cumming, Alpharetta, Roswell, Dawsonville), making it the closest guided trout fishery for that area.
-The Soque is farther northeast in Habersham County.
+The Soque is farther northeast in Habersham County, about 90 minutes from Midtown.

 Which river has bigger trout, the Soque or the Etowah?

-The Soque — it's a private spring creek with the highest trophy-trout density in Georgia, producing brown trout over 20 inches.
-The Etowah's wild rainbows typically run 7–11 inches, with stocked rainbows and browns and the occasional larger holdover, so the Soque is the clear trophy water.
+The Soque, decisively — it's a private spring creek with the highest trophy-trout density in Georgia, producing brown trout of 22–28 inches.
+The Etowah's wild rainbows typically run 7–11 inches, with stocked fish and the occasional larger holdover, so the Soque is the clear trophy water and the Etowah the higher-numbers option.

 Is the Soque or Etowah better for beginners?

 The Etowah is generally better for beginners — it has enough fish to learn on, a short low-commitment drive, and forgiving small-stream water.
-The Soque's technical sight-fishing for big, wary trout rewards intermediate and better anglers, so many start on the Etowah and upgrade to the Soque on a return trip.
+The Soque's technical sight-fishing for big, wary trout rewards intermediate and better anglers, so many start on the Etowah and upgrade to the Soque on a return trip once their casting and drifts are dialed.

 Do you need a guide for the Soque and Etowah?

 The Soque is private water, so you fish it through a guide or rod fee.
 The Etowah has public access stretches you can fish on your own (verify regulations first), plus Bowman's private vineyard beat for guided trips.
-A guide handles gear, instruction, and access on either river.
+A guide handles gear, instruction, and access on either river, which is especially valuable on the technical Soque.

 Not sure which river?